Foul (basketball): Technical

-In the last two cases, the rules may call for the referee to give a warning rather than assess a technical foul on the first infraction.
+In some cases, the rules may call for the referee to give a warning rather than assess a technical foul on the first infraction.

 Player and team

 A player foul is any foul, but typically personal and flagrant fouls, by reference to the count of fouls charged against a given player.
 A team foul is any foul by reference to the count against a given team.

 Bonus situation

 The bonus (or penalty) situation occurs when one team accumulates a requisite number of fouls.
 When one team has committed the requisite number of fouls, each subsequent foul results in the opposing team's taking free throws regardless of the type of foul committed.

 Coach's challenge

-Beginning in the 2019–20 season, the NBA introduced the "coach's challenge" rule, allowing teams one challenge per game.
+Beginning in the 2019–20 season, the NBA introduced the "coach's challenge".
 Teams may only challenge personal foul calls on its own players, and out-of-bounds and goaltending/basket interference calls during the first 46 minutes of the game and first 3 minutes of overtime play.
 Teams must call a legal timeout to challenge a call, which will be returned if the challenge is successful.
-When a call is challenged, instant replay footage is reviewed by game officials to determine whether the call should be overturned.
-Teams may only challenge once per game regardless of whether the challenge was successful.
+When a call is challenged, game officials review instant replay footage to determine whether the call should be overturned.
+Originally, teams were only allowed one challenge per game regardless of whether the challenge was successful.
+However, beginning in the 2023-2024 season, teams are allowed one additional challenge if their first challenge is successful.

 Starting in the 2021–22 season, coaches in the Euroleague and EuroCup Basketball are given one challenge per game.

 On October 1, 2022, FIBA published a revision of its official rules of basketball adding a "head coach challenge".
 Similar to the NBA and Euroleague, each coach is given one challenge per game.